nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `Patient.meta.profile` element of the returned resources.
 - SHALL return a searchset `Bundle` profiled to [GPConnect-Searchset-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Searchset-Bundle-1) with a `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1):

-  The patient SHALL contain details of the newly registered or re-activated patient including details sourced from PDS as well as consumer-sent temporary contact (telecom and/or address) details, AND:
+  The patient SHALL contain details of the newly registered or re-activated patient, AND:

   - SHALL populate the sub-elements of the `registrationDetails` extension:
     - `registrationType` with the registration type used within the provider system.
 If an appropriate registration type is not available within the valueset then the `Other` type SHALL be use and the name of the registration type SHOULD be added using the `text` element of the CodeableConcept

   - SHALL NOT populate `ethnicCategory`, `religiousAffiliation`, `patient-cadavericDonor`, `maritalStatus`.

 ```json